-I have since enjoyed the spectacular scenery of Acadia, Great Smoky Mountains, Everglades, Yellowstone, Grand Teton, Glacier, Death Valley, Grand Canyon, Zion, Bryce Canyon, Mesa Verde, Olympic, Haleakala, and Arches National Parks.
+I have since enjoyed the spectacular scenery of Acadia, Great Smoky Mountains, Everglades, Yellowstone, Grand Teton, Glacier, Death Valley, Grand Canyon, Zion, Bryce Canyon, Mesa Verde, Olympic, Haleakala, Arches, Carlsbad Caverns, and Guadalupe Mountains National Parks.
 The goal inspired those trips, but we are not a prisoner to it.

 As for traveling to every country in the world, I will leave that to other people.
 I do however draw inspiration from the Travelers’ Century Club (TCC) list of countries and territories.
 The TCC list (with a total of 327 countries and territories) is much broader than the UN member state model (currently 193, plus two observer states: The Holy See and the State of Palestine).